danielbutts/job-tracker/application-service/readme.md

 curl -i http://localhost:8080/stages/1

 ### *Future Work*
-- The service itself has no security so requests can be made directly to the services API rather than through the Company Service with authentication is implemented.
+- The service itself has no security so requests can be made directly to the services API rather than through the Company Service where authentication is implemented.
 - Additional server-side validation is required to ensure required fields are presenting on all API requests.
 - Implement Contact entity to track different points of contact within a Company.